dossiers-page/dossiers-page/_posts/2020-10-18-bring-your-own-data.md

 ## Acknoledgements
 1. The application's auto-detection of statistical tests is made possible by (https://tea-lang.org/).
 Please watch the introduction video by the author of Tea-Lang here (https://www.youtube.com/watch?v=eyoAqNKTjGQ&t=1705s)
 2. The Application UI is built using Streamlit (https://www.streamlit.io/)
+3. The shap value plots are using shap library (https://github.com/slundberg/shap/)
+4. The Plots are done using PDPBox  (https://github.com/SauceCat/PDPbox)